carbon-language/carbon-lang/mlir/docs/Rationale/UsageOfConst.md

-# Usage of 'Const' in MLIR, for core IR types
+# Usage of 'const' in MLIR, for core IR types

 aka, where'd `const` go?